mrmodise/redis-nodejs-caching/README.md

 # Redis Nodejs Caching
 This is a demo project to illustrate caching API calls in NodeJS (Express) using Redis in-memory data store.
-In its simplest form, an API calls is made to a remote API ``/photos`` to retrieve a list of photos.
-For each request, Express server queries Redis for any cached request using a unique key.
-If the key exists Express loads the photos from Redis.
+In its simplest form, an API call is made to an API endpoint ``/photos`` to retrieve a list of photos.
+For each request, Express server queries
+Redis for any cached request using a unique key.
+If the key exists Express loads the photos from Redis otherwise fetches the results from a remote Server.

 ## Prerequisites
 Install the following to get started: